GitarthVaishnav/First_MLOPS_Pipeline/docs/Clearml_Setup.md

     }
     ```

-## Step 3: Install ClearML in Your Coding Environment
+## Step 3: Install ClearML in Your Development Environment

-### For Google Colab
+### For Google Colab or other Notebook Environments

 1. In a new Google Colab notebook, run: `!pip install clearml`.

-### For Local Environments and AWS SageMaker
+### For Local Environments/IDEs

-Open a terminal on your machine or in your AWS SageMaker instance and follow these steps:
+Open a terminal on your machine and follow these steps:

-1. **For Local Environments:**
+1. **For Local Environments/IDEs:**
    - Ensure Python is installed on your machine.
    - Run `pip install clearml` to install ClearML.

-2. **For AWS SageMaker:**
-   - In your SageMaker notebook, select the terminal option or open a terminal session.
-   - Execute `pip install clearml` within the terminal to install ClearML.

 ## Step 4: Initialize ClearML